mino29/phpmyadmin-starter/README.md

 And reload by `. $profile` or close and reopen powershell.

-Now you in your powershell you can enter `phpmyadmin start` to start using `phpMyAdmin` and `phpmyadmin stop` (or simply close powershell)
+Now in your powershell you can:

+enter `phpmyadmin start` to start using `phpMyAdmin` or enter `phpmyadmin stop` (or simply close powershell)

 ### Overall dark theme